-Voice is here for our student members throughout their training as well as through the interview process to getting their first job.
+Voice Community is here for our student members throughout their training as well as through the interview process to getting their first job.

 Now that you have finished your studies, you’re probably looking for your first job – whether you are an early years practitioner, teacher or classroom assistant, you will have to think about those upcoming interview questions and how you will overcome them to get that perfect job.
 The interview process will focus on your application, training and experience, and you should bring specific examples, from your studies or work experience, to the interview and apply them to real life situations, as well as how you will implement what you have learned through university to the job that you are being interviewed for.
 If you haven’t finished your CV yet, click here to view our advice on writing your CV.

 First impressions are a vital part of the interview process.
 Dress smartly and be aware of your non-verbal communications, such as eye contact and hand gestures.
 You will get off to a brilliant start if you smile and shake the interviewer’s/interviewers’ hand(s) when you enter the room.
 If you are struggling to find an appropriate outfit for the day, why not take advantage of your Voice Rewards and get discounts on smart and formal wear.

 The most important thing to discuss is why you want that position.
 Don’t forget, it’s very likely you’re not the only person who’s applying for the job, so you need to make your passion and interest shine:

 - what interests you about that specific workplace;